EliaTogni/Univault/Statistical Methods for Machine Learning.md

 Two notable examples of nonparametric learning algorithms are $k-NN$ and the greedy algorithm for decision tree classifiers (i.e., the algorithm that always chooses to split a leaf that maximizes the decrease in training error).
 Nonparametric algorithms are recognizable because:
 - the size (memory footprint) of their predictors tends to grow with the training set size;
 - for any $m$ and for all $S_m$, $\underset{h \in \mathcal{H}_m}{\operatorname{min}}\ell_{\mathcal{S}}(s)$ is close to zero.
-The standard $k-NN$ algorithm is nonparametric but not known to be consistent for any ﬁxed value of $k$.
+The standard $k-NN$ algorithm is nonparametric but not known to be consistent for any fixed value of $k$.
 Indeed, one can only show that

 $$\underset{m \to \infty}{\operatorname{lim}}\mathbb{E}\Big[\ell_{\mathcal{D}}(k-NN(S_m))\Big] \leq \ell_{\mathcal{D}}(f^*) + 2 \sqrt{\frac{\ell_{\mathcal{D}}(f^*)}{k}} \quad \text{ } (1)$$